oracle-livelabs/apex/apex-workflows/3-calculate-fees-workflow/3-calculate-fees-workflow.md

 ## Introduction

-In this lab, you learn the process of creating a calculate fees Workflow using Oracle APEX.
+In this lab, you will create a **Calculate Fees** Workflow to manage fee calculations.
+You will then integrate it into the **Doctor Appointment** Workflow using the **Invoke Workflow** activity.
+This activity allows you to call and execute one workflow from within a parent workflow, enabling seamless integration between workflows.

 ### Objectives